pantheon-systems/documentation/source/content/guides/wordpress-configurations/05-wordpress-cache-plugin.md

 anchorid: wordpress-cache-plugin
 ---

+This section provides information on Pantheon's WordPress plugin.

 Pantheon maintains an [optimized version of WordPress](https://github.com/pantheon-systems/WordPress) that includes a plugin to control cache expiration.
-By default, pages will expire from the Varnish Edge Cache after 10 minutes (600 seconds).
+By default, pages expire from the Varnish Edge Cache after 10 minutes (600 seconds).
 The plugin sets a default HTTP header: `Cache-Control: public, max-age=600`

+## Clear Site Cache

-You can clear the site cache using the Clear Cache button.
-If you want to automatically clear cached pages when content is updated, refer to the [Pantheon Advanced Page Cache](https://wordpress.org/plugins/pantheon-advanced-page-cache).
+You can clear the site cache manually or automatically.

+To clear the cache manually:

+Click the Clear Cache button.

+To clear the cache automatically:

+Refer to the [Pantheon Advanced Page Cache](https://wordpress.org/plugins/pantheon-advanced-page-cache) and follow the instructions.

+## Increase the Default Time to Live Value

-To increase the chances that a visitor will request a cached page, you can increase the default time to live value, which will reduce page load times.
+You can increase to default time to live value to improve the chances that a visitor will request a cached page.
+Cached page requests reduce page load times.

 You can also enable maintenance mode for others while working on your site.